Updated 1/2005

 Does this describe something that happened in Nazi Germany?
 China?
 Under the rule of the Taliban?
 No, this happened right here in Omaha, Nebraska, USA, to a local store owner, John Haltom, nicknamed "Dr. John."

-At the beginning of 2000, in response to citizen complaints, Haltom was cited for distributing obscene materials from his store Dr. John's Lingerie Boutique near 72nd & Pacific in Omaha.
+At the beginning of 2000, in response to complaints, Haltom was cited for distributing obscene materials from his store Dr. John's Lingerie Boutique near 72nd & Pacific in Omaha.
 The materials that were purchased from the Dr. John's store by undercover officers were just X rated videos showing people (consenting adults) having sex.
 In April 2000, Omaha City Prosecutor Marty Conboy and assistant city prosecutors used unconstitutional anti-porn laws to railroad Haltom and convict him on two obscenity charges.
 Douglas County Judge Edna Atkins sentenced Haltom to 4 months in prison just for selling these sexually explicit videos.
 (Omaha World Herald, 4/27/2000) In July 2000, Haltom was railroaded again by Marty Conboy and his staff on another charge for distributing obscene materials.
 Again, the materials bought from the Dr. Johns store by undercover officers were just sexually explicit videos.
 Douglas County Judge Joseph Caniglia sentenced Haltom to nine months in prison for this conviction.
 (Omaha World Herald, 7/15/2000) City Prosecutor Marty Conboy and his staff continued to prosecute Haltom until Haltom's legal expenses began to mount up.
 To avoid more costly legal battles, Haltom was intimidated into pleading no contest to two more charges of distributing obscene materials.
 He was fined $2000, and three additional charges were dropped as part of the plea bargain agreement.
-Dr. John's Lingerie Boutique remains open today selling the same type of porn videos, although Marty Conboy wants to close it down.

 In April 2002, The Nebraska State Supreme Court overturned the guilty verdict of Haltom's first trial.
 However, in November 2002, the Nebraska State Supreme Court upheld the guilty verdict in Haltom's other trial.
 (This is hypocritical, as the Nebraska State Supreme Court ruled in 1999 that video stores in Bellevue have the right to rent porn videos.
 See Omaha World Herald, 8/27/99.
 More on this below.)
 In June 2003, Haltom began serving his nine month sentence as a political prisoner.
 He was released in December 2003 (receiving an early release for good behavior).
-In early 2004, Haltom was intimidated into pleading no contest to another unconstitutional obscenity charge for selling the same type of videos from his Dr. John's store in Scottsbluff.
+In early 2004, Haltom was intimidated into pleading no contest to another unconstitutional obscenity charge for selling the same type of videos from one of his other Dr. John's stores in Scottsbluff.
 He was fined $1000.
+Despite Conboy's efforts to shut it down, the Dr. John's Lingerie store in Omaha remains open today and is still selling the same type of porn videos.

-City prosecutor Marty Conboy doesn't just censor porn videos, he also censors artwork.
-In 1994, Conboy threatened the owner of The Run bar (now called The Omaha Mining Co.), with arrest and prosecution under unconstitutional obscenity laws for displaying a gay art collection.
+City prosecutor Marty Conboy doesn't just want to censor porn videos, he also wants to censor artwork.
+In 1994, Conboy threatened the owner of a bar called The Run with arrest and prosecution under unconstitutional obscenity laws for displaying a gay art collection.
 Conboy deemed the collection of pencil sketches and paintings offensive because they depicted men having sex.
-The owner, Terry Tippit, agreed to remove the collection until the case could be decided by a judge in civil court instead of a criminal trial.
-Even though Tippit's bar is for adults only, in 1998 Douglas County District Judge Michael Amdor ruled in Conboy's favor, indicating that the pieces of art "should be destroyed or removed from the state."
+The owner, Terry Tippit, agreed to remove the collection until the case could be decided by a judge in a civil court case instead of a criminal trial.
+Even though the art was displayed in a place for adults only, in 1998 Douglas County District Judge Michael Amdor ruled in Conboy's favor, indicating that the pieces of art "should be destroyed or removed from the state."
 (Omaha World Herald, 1/8/98) This judge conducted his court room in much the same way that the Nazis conducted book burnings.

 It is not just porn movies that Omaha for Decency tries to censor.
 In 1991, a member of Omaha for Decency pressured the city of Omaha to prosecute a Read All About It bookstore for selling, not porn videos, but books which merely contained sexually explicit language.
 Fortunately, the store was acquitted of the unconstitutional charges.
-Omaha for Decency also wants to dictate which CDs Omahans can and cannot listen to.
+Omaha for Decency also wants to dictate what music Omahans can and cannot listen to.
 In 1992, Omaha for Decency conducted a sting operation against music stores in Omaha.
 The group sent minors into the stores to buy The 2 Live Crew rap album Sports Weekend, As Nasty As They Wanna Be Part II, which contains sexually explicit lyrics.
 When some of the stores sold the album to the minors, Omaha for Decency convinced the city to file charges against the stores for selling sexually explicit materials to minors.
 The charges were later dropped when the stores agreed to take steps to prevent minors from buying albums with sexually explicit lyrics.
 Although the purpose of the sting operation was supposed to be stopping the sales of the material to minors, Omaha for Decency admitted that they wanted the album banned altogether in Omaha.
-(Omaha World Herald, "Campbell Seeks to Battle Censors Rapper Ready for Omaha Spin", 4/16/92) Fortunately, stores in Omaha have not given into pressure from these censors and still stock 2 Live Crew CDs and others like them.
+(Omaha World Herald, 4/16/1992)

 Omaha for Decency claims that eliminating porn would reduce sex crimes.
 (Research does not support this claim.
 This is discussed on

 This issue isn't just about the right of adults to view porn if they choose to.
-It is about something far more important, one of the basic things that distinguishes a free country from a Nazi dictatorship, free speech and press.
-Obviously Omaha City Prosecutor Marty Conboy and his staff prefer the latter type of government, because that's exactly what they have turned Omaha into.
+It is about something far more important, one of the basic things that distinguishes a free country from the Taliban or a Nazi dictatorship, free speech and press.
+Obviously Omaha City Prosecutor Marty Conboy and his staff prefer the latter types of government, because that's exactly what they have turned Omaha into.

 Conboy, is this why you prosecute the sales of porn videos?

-Are you hung like a mouse, Conboy, and jealous of the guys who appear in porn?
+Are you hung like a mosquito, Conboy, and jealous of the guys who appear in porn?

 Omaha Anti-Censorship Home